Vladimir Guerrero: Personal life

+Guerrero has eight children with five different women.

-His son, Vladimir Guerrero Jr., was born in Montreal in 1999 during the elder Guerrero's time with the Expos.
+His son, Vladimir Jr., was born in Montreal in 1999 during the elder Guerrero's time with the Expos.
 Vladimir Jr. signed with the Toronto Blue Jays on July 2, 2015, made his major league debut on April 26, 2019, and won the All-Star Game MVP on July 13, 2021.
-Another son, Pablo, signed with the Texas Rangers as an international free agent in January 2023.
+Another son, Pablo Guerrero, signed with the Texas Rangers as an international free agent in January 2023.
+Another son, Vladimir Miguel Guerrero, signed with the New York Mets on January 15, 2024.

-In a 2012 paternity suit it was revealed that Guerrero has eight children with five different women and is obligated to spend $25,621 a month in child support.
+Guerrero has provided job opportunities in his hometown in the Dominican Republic through his business ventures: a concrete-block factory, a propane distribution company, a supermarket, a livestock and vegetable farm, and a women's clothing store.